 Will there be opportunities for my child to get to know the other students and the teachers before school starts?

 There is a list of summer park dates where your student can meet others in the class and within the school.
-Teacher Marty does home visits with all new students at the end of the summer, so she can get to know everyone in their own environment and they can get to know her before even stepping in the classroom that first day.
+Teacher Amanthus does a one-on-one school visit with all new students at the end of the summer, so she can get to know everyone and they can get to know her and the classroom before that first school day.
 Also, a class picnic occurs on school grounds before school begins.

 Will there be opportunities to get to know the other families?